m-labs/artiq/doc/manual/core_language_reference.rst

 Core language reference
 =======================

-The most commonly used features from those modules can be imported with ``from artiq import *``.
+The most commonly used features from those modules can be imported with ``from artiq.language import *``.

 :mod:`artiq.language.core` module
 ---------------------------------